Mrghostraj/GitHub-Actions/README.md

-## This is the repo for learning github action.
+## This repository is for learning GitHub Actions.